alexmanrique/blog/_posts/2020-09-17-my-favourite-pull-requests.md

 In this post, we are going to talk about removing code.
 Removing code means maintaining less code and the less code that you have, the fewer bugs in your codebase.

-Remove code without removing functionality
+Remove code without removing used functionality
 ---------------------------------------------
 Removing code is good if you don't remove functionality, unless you have been asked to do so or that you detect that some functionality is not used.